nankeen/vwes-game/README.md

-# Vigorous wrist exercise simulator
+# Vigorous Wrist Exercise Simulator
 This is a tennis ball game that uses Android cellphones as a controller to play the game, we got this idea from Will Sport.

 ## How-to